 Security of Personal Information

 QR code scanner has no security issues and cannot be hacked.
 In addition, most QR code generators collect minimal data, not personally identifiable information, from users who scan QR codes.
-The data collected through QR codes is only visible to the QR code generator and may include details like location, number of scans, time of scan and operating system (iOS or Android) of the device used to scan the code.
+The data collected through QR codes is only visible to the QR code generator and may include details like location, number of scans, time of the scan, and operating system (iOS or Android) of the device used to scan the code.

 Risks associated with QR Code Security